Climate Summit: COP23

 The Chairman of Iberdrola, Ignacio Galán, visited the Summit and participated in the panel discussion "Attracting investments to support the implementation of national contributions and increase the level of ambition".
 During his speech, he asked companies in all sectors of the economy to take firm action to combat climate change and increase their commitment to clean energies: "The time to talk has passed.
 Now is the time to take action".
 In addition, he reiterated that "all countries must participate in the fight against global warming; a greater contribution is required from these countries", reminding us that the countries that ratified the Paris Agreement must now present a plan that specifies how they will reach the commitments set out previously.

-Once again, the company played a very important role in the Summit with the Moving for Climate NOW initiative and with its participation in the main events and meetings arranged during the Summit held in Bonn (UN Framework Convention for Climate Change, World Business Council for Sustainable Development, Carbon Pricing Leadership Coalition, UN Global Compact, etc.).
+Once again, the company played a very important role in the Summit with the Moving for Climate NOW External link, opens in new window. initiative and with its participation in the main events and meetings arranged during the Summit held in Bonn (UN Framework Convention for Climate Change, World Business Council for Sustainable Development, Carbon Pricing Leadership Coalition, UN Global Compact, etc.).

-This year, Moving for Climate NOW gathered over 40 representatives of international organisations, who travelled almost 800 km on bicycle to raise the awareness on the importance of how movement is required to combat climate change.
+This year, Moving for Climate NOW External link, opens in new window. gathered over 40 representatives of international organisations, who travelled almost 800 km on bicycle to raise the awareness on the importance of how movement is required to combat climate change.
 The initiative was divided into 7 stages, which combined cycling activity during the morning with debates during the evening.
 These representatives set off from Paris and arrived at Bonn on the 5th of November, where they presented the Manifesto with the fundamental principles that must be addressed to face the challenges of climate change.

 Iberdrola anticipated the energy transition 15 years ago, with a strategy focused on efficient renewable energy.
 Today, we invest in clean energy, pumped hydroelectric energy storage, smart grids and digitisation, key to integrate renewable energy.
 Likewise, we promote the electrification process and enable consumers to fully participate in energy transition.
-As a result, Iberdrola is an active member of the European Round Table of Industralists, an association that brings together the 50 leading European industrial and technological companies, where climate action is part of their business.
+As a result, Iberdrola is an active member of the European Round Table of Industralists, an association that brings together the 50 leading European industrial and technological companies, where climate action External link, opens in new window. is part of their business.